Jun 27 , 2020

 - At least a quarter-ounce of weed

-- A half-dozen king-sized rolling papers
+- A half-dozen king-sized papers to roll with

 - Many extra sticky strips torn from extra rolling papers (like, 10 or more of them)